 The 22nd annual University of Pittsburgh Institute of Politics Elected Officials Retreat is scheduled for September 20 – 21, 2018.
 This year’s retreat title is “Democracy in America: Responding to Challenges and Change in Government, Society, and Work.”

 Please note that in a departure from recent years, the retreat will be held at the University Club on the University of Pittsburgh campus in Oakland.
 Lodging will be available at the nearby Wyndham Hotel for those who need it, and parking will be available in the garage under the Soldiers and Sailors Memorial, which is just across the street from the University Club.

-The Elected Officials Retreat, held annually for more than 20 years and cosponsored by the Office of the Chancellor, provides special opportunities for both substantive discussion and personal interaction.
+Pitt’s Institute of Politics has been making distinctive contributions to the work of elected officials and other civic leaders in our home region for almost 30 years, principally by providing opportunities for the consideration of critically important policy issues in a nonpartisan forum.
+Our annual Elected Officials Retreat, cosponsored by the Office of the Chancellor, provides particularly rich opportunities for both substantive discussion and personal interaction in an off-the-record setting.
 The goal of the retreat is to encourage dialogue on critical regional issues and open the lines of communication among elected officials from different levels of government and other community leaders.

 For more information on this year's retreat, please visit the following pages: